intel-analytics/bigdl-llm-tutorial/ch_6_GPU_Acceleration/README.md

   - Linux system, Ubuntu 22.04 is preferred

     > **Note**
-    > Please note that only Linux OS has been supported for BigDL-LLM optimizations on Intel GPUs.
+    > Please note that both Linux and Windows OS are supported for BigDL-LLM optimizations on Intel GPUs.